DFPS provides Child Protective Services (CPS) Rights to all children in CPS foster care.

 - Actively participate in creating my plan for services and permanent living arrangements.
 I have the right to ask someone to act on my behalf or to support me in my participation.
 At age 14, I have the right to invite two or more additional people of my choosing, that are not my foster parent or caseworker, to participate in my case planning meetings.

-- If I am age 14 or older, I have the right to one or more Circle of Support Conferences or Transition Planning Meetings.
+- If I am age 14 or older, I have the right to one or more Circle of Support Conferences.

 - If I am age 14 or older, I have the right to be told about services, programs and benefits available to me when I leave care (PAL, Education and Training Voucher program, College Tuition and Fee Waiver, STAR Health-Medicaid, Extended Foster Care, etc.).